flightphp/docs/content/v3/en/awesome-plugins/apm.md

   }
   ```

+> This process will also ask if you want to run the migrations for this setup.
+If you're setting this up for your first time, the answer is yes.

 **Why two locations?**
 Raw metrics pile up fast (think unfiltered logs).
 The worker processes them into a structured destination for the dashboard.
 Keeps things tidy!